unionai-oss/unionml/docs/tutorials/mnist.md

 Here are the following functions used above:

 - `dataset` - It is the central source that consist of multiple rows and columns of data, to be used for training a model.
-- `model` - It refers to thr training of the machine to predict or recognize patterns.
-Here Logistic Regression is initiated (`init`), which predicts the probability of a binary (yes/no) event occurring.
+- `model` - It refers to the training of the machine to predict or recognize patterns.
+Here, Logistic Regression is initiated (`init`), which predicts the probability of a binary (yes/no) event occurring.
 - `test-size` - It is the function that indicates the percentage of the data that should be held over for testing.
-In this case the dataset is divided into test-set(20%) and training set(80%) for evaluation.
+In this case the dataset is divided into test-set (20%) and training set (80%) for evaluation.
-- `shuffle` - It randomly shuffles data from a dataset within attributes(column of a dataset) before validation split.
+- `shuffle` - It randomly shuffles data from a dataset within attributes (column of a dataset) before validation split.
 - `targets` - It is an argument that accepts a list of strings referring to the column names.

 ## Step 2: Storage and caching of data

 For convenience, we cache the dataset so that MNIST loading is faster upon subsequent calls to the `fetch_openml` function:

 ```{code-cell} ipython3
 from pathlib import Path